MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 Select a **Quantity by ProductName** chart product to see the map and the date chart filter to reflect that product's data.
 Select a **LineTotal by OrderDate** chart date to see the map and the product chart filter to show that date's data.

 >[!TIP]
->To deselect a selection, select it again, or select one of the other visualizations.
+>To clear a selection, select it again, or select one of the other visualizations.

 ## Complete the sales analysis report